pawel-napieracz/cordova-plugin-onegini/docs/public/topics/user-authentication-with-system-biometric-authenticators.md

 ## Introduction

 The Onegini Cordova plugin allows you to authenticate users with the system biometric authenticators.
-These authenticators are provided by the device's operating system (iOS - Touch ID and Face ID, Android - fingerprint), if they are available on the device.
-System biometric authenticators can be used for both regular authentication as well as mobile authentication.
-Users will be able to retry system biometric authentications as many times as the OS will allow them to.
-If the OS system biometric authenticators API returns an error for any reason (for example in the case of too many failed attempts), the Onegini Cordova plugin revokes system biometric authenticator authentication and performs a fallback to PIN authentication.
+These authenticators are provided by the device's operating system (iOS - Touch ID and Face ID, Android - fingerprint) if they are available on the device.
+System biometric authenticators can be used for both: regular and mobile authentication.
+Users will be able to retry system biometric authentication as many times as the OS allows them to.
+If the OS system's biometric authenticators API returns an error for any reason (for example in case of too many failed attempts), the Onegini Cordova plugin will revoke system biometric authenticator and will perform a fallback to PIN authentication.

 <!-- toc -->